ecklf/OpenCore-Lenovo-Flex-15/README.md

 ## Installation

-- copy kext to L/E or to CLOVER/kexts/Other (add Brcm if needed)
+- copy kext to L/E or to CLOVER/kexts/Other (add Broadcom kexts if needed)
 - use attached config.plist
-- make sure your Clover uses same drivers64UEFI in my textfile
+- make sure your Clover configuration uses the same UEFI drivers
 - use my DSDT / SSDT or patch yourself (see below)
 - run the install command for ALCPlugFix (see misc)
-- do VoodooPS2 install (see misc)
+- do VoodooPS2 install (skip this if you already see trackpad settings)
   ```
   # Remove conflicting kexts
   sudo rm -rf /System/Library/Extensions/AppleACPIPS2Nub.kext